Curriculum

 The course gives an introduction into the young research field of attosecond physics.
 Electron dynamics in atoms and molecules on the attosecond time scale (which is the natural timescale for bound electrons) will be discussed, along with modern techniques for attosecond pulse generation and characterization.

-• Applied laser technology I (Eggeling/Cizmar)
+• Applied Laser Technology I (Eggeling/Cizmar)

 Content